nerdgeschoss/pull-request/README.md

 pr "Create clients endpoint"
 ```

-That would create a branch named `create_clients_endpoint` and open a pull-request named `Create clients endpoint`.
+That would create a branch named `feature/create_clients_endpoint` and open a pull-request named `Create clients endpoint`.

 The quotes are optional, but allow `:` and other characters to be a part of the name (otherwise interpreted by the
 shell).